Snuupenhauer/Filler/README.md

-# Not really doing this
+# This is a filler project

 Building AI course project
 Final project for the Building AI course